 He goes to his closet and kicks open the ajar door with the heel of his foot.
 A wave of clothing and recent schoolwork washes out the open doorway.
 With a nonchalant shrug, Percy tosses the helmet inside, and goes back into the bathroom.
 "And stop getting web on my walls!" he reprimands as he struggles back through the door, struggling to carry the bulk of his armor out of the bathroom in a single trip.

 Peter drops his mask to the blue carpeting, yanks off his synthesized wall-gripper gloves, and tosses those over his shoulder as well.
 "I have friends," he protests lightly.
 Percy staggers across the room, panting, his arms laden with molded pieces of armor.

 "You literally just told me I didn't have any friends."

-Kicking a pathway for himself, Percy lugs his suit across the flood of garbage from his closet and dumps it all inside in an unsatisfying pile.
+Kicking a pathway through the mess on his floor for himself, Percy lugs his suit across the flood of garbage from his closet and dumps it all inside in an unsatisfying pile.
 Then he shoves back the junk so that the closet door can close, and leaves his floor in its buried state.

 "It's true though, isn't it?"